U.S. homeland chief touts 'dramatic' efforts to relocate migrant children

 The increased arrivals overwhelmed border stations and processing centers in March and April, with hundreds of children kept at times beyond the legal limit of 72 hours.

-Mayorkas will likely face pointed criticism on Thursday from Republicans, who have sought to make border security a central political issue as they aim to take control of Congress in the 2022 elections.
+Mayorkas faced pointed criticism at the hearing on Thursday from Republicans, who have sought to make border security a central political issue as they aim to take control of Congress in the 2022 elections.

+Republicans repeatedly blamed Biden's more liberal border policies for encouraging illegal immigration.

+Mayorkas, for his part, said the Trump administration had dismantled systems to deal with incoming migrants at the border, an argument Senator Ron Johnson, a Republican from Wisconsin, said was "galling."

+Mayorkas later called out the Trump administration for separating migrant families under a much-criticized 2018 border strategy.

+"They ripped sons and daughters out of the hands of fathers and mothers," Mayorkas said.

-(Reporting by Ted Hesson in Washington; Editing by Ross Colvin and Matthew Lewis)
+(Reporting by Ted Hesson in Washington; Editing by Ross Colvin, Matthew Lewis and Marguerita Choy)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))